rosamakinen/rosamakinen/README.md

 🤓  Exited about creative problem-solving and debugging

-:fire:    Cant wait to combine my skills from film industry with my programming skills
+:fire:    Cant wait to combine my experience in visual storytelling with my programming skills